lookshe/nepenthes/README.md

 }
 ```

 Want to see the raw data?
-There's and endpoint for that too.
+There's an endpoint for that too.

 ```sh
 curl http://localhost:8893/stats/buffer | jq